Loading...

 The most common mistake when using Tailwind CSS (and how to fix it)

-Tailwind CSS is designed to be utility-first.
-You typically use it like this:
+Tailwind CSS is a utility-first framework.
+Normally, you use it like this:

 Why Dynamic Classes Break in Production